-Scientists around the world have closely examined whether food grown from plants that are genetically modified to resist pests and herbicides and yield more abundant crops are safe to eat.
+Scientists around the world have closely examined whether food grown from plants that are genetically modified to resist pests and herbicides and yield more abundant crops is safe to eat.

 Their answer is yes.

-But some countries, including many in Europe, ban farmers from planting these crops and restrict imports of food made with genetically modified organisms (GMOs).
+But some countries, including many in Europe, ban farmers from planting these crops and restrict imports of food made with biotechnology, or genetically modified organisms (GMOs).